LaoJQ/ehead/README.md

 Now, ehead provide some functions to use, `'ehead-jump` and `'ehead-back` for code jump, `'ehead-grep-mark` and `'ehead-grep-input` for grep in project, `'ehead-compile` for compile project, and you can set the key bind for then.
 And it need to set the erlang install path to the variable `ehead-erlang-root-path`.

-It also simply support to auto complete of function when type `Module:`, which basic on [auto-complete](https://github.com/auto-complete/auto-complete).
+It also support to auto completion of function, record, macro and other which in the same mode buffer, which basic on [auto-complete](https://github.com/auto-complete/auto-complete).
 So, if you want it, please install `auto-complete` first.

 It also support to fuzzy find module file in project or standard lib, use `'ehead-fuzzy-find-module` function, which depends on [find-file-in-project](https://github.com/technomancy/find-file-in-project).